odoe/odoenet/markdown-pages/blog/spatial-joins/index.md

 ## The code

 In a previous [blog post](https://odoe.net/blog/feature-table-clone), I wrote about how you can create a copy of a FeatureLayer, at least the schema.
-I'm going to use the same technique here to create a new a layer that will container a count attribute for the number of facilities in each city.To simplify this a bit, I'm only concerned about the cities and facilities visible on the map, so I can use the LayerView.
+I'm going to use the same technique here to create a new a layer that will contain a count attribute for the number of facilities in each city.
+To simplify this a bit, I'm only concerned about the cities and facilities visible on the map, so I can use the LayerView.

 ```js
 // need the geometries